Dibyajyotikumar/mips-multicycle-processor/README.md

 | **SUB** | R-Type | Subtraction |
 | **BEQ** | Branch | Branch if registers are equal |
 | **J** | Jump | Unconditional jump |
+## 🧩 Datapath Architecture

+The processor is implemented using a **Multicycle MIPS Datapath** based on the Hennessy–Patterson architecture.
+The datapath reuses the same hardware resources across multiple clock cycles to execute different instruction types.
 ### Datapath Components

 The main components of the datapath are: